Double pivot arm | Philips

 Double pivot arm on horizontal standard runner

 Double pivot arm on horizontal standard runner.
-The mounting kit includes: adapter for ITD horizontal standard runner, arm length 325mm+325mm, tilt and swivel unit with an adapter for IntelliVue MP5 patient monitors.
+The mounting kit includes: adapter for ITD horizontal standard runner, arm length 250mm+250mm, tilt and swivel unit with an adapter for IntelliVue MP5 patient monitors.

 Double pivot arm on horizontal standard runner, rapid mounting